 - Competitive Advantage and Firm Value

 Through highly interactive lectures, exercises, and case studies, both in the classroom and in smaller work groups, this deep dive into strategy will examine how companies have created competitive advantage in a global context.

-A highlight of the program is the Strategy Audit, a powerful tool which provides a systematic way to analyze your firm’s strategy through a comprehensive analysis.
+A highlight of the program is the Strategy Audit, a powerful tool that provides a systematic way to analyze your firm’s strategy through a comprehensive analysis.
 The audit will help you and your team assess both current and future strategic initiatives.